w4111/hw2-f22/README.md

 # Homework 2

 * Assigned: 9/29
-* Due: 10/7 11:59PM (NO GRACE DAYS!!)
+* Due: 10/6 11:59PM (No grace days/late submissions accepted at all beyond 10/7 11:59 PM EST)
 * Worth 3.75% of your grade
 * Done and submitted individually (as with all the homeworks) **via [Gradescope](https://www.gradescope.com)**

 ## Submission

-1. You will write your answers using the [following Overleaf latex template](https://www.overleaf.com/read/mvhfmrqpnqbs).
-Clone the template and edit it.
-Hand writing or alternative submission formats are NOT accecptable.
+You will write your answers on GradeScope and submit there.
-2. You will then submit the compiled PDF on GradeScope

 ## 1. Relational Algebra